Border reivers: Overlapping powers: judicial, religious, and secular authority

 The Anglo-Scottish Borders were marked by overlapping systems of administration and law, creating a patchwork of competing jurisdictions.
-On the English side, noble families, ecclesiastical authorities, and state officials held varying degrees of power, often clashing over jurisdiction.

 Secular liberties like Tynedale and Redesdale operated semi-independently, granting local lords significant autonomy to enforce laws and defend their territories.
 Robert de Umfraville, also known as "Robert-with-the-Beard," was granted the newly established Liberty of Redesdale in 1075, replacing the former Anglian lord, Mildraed.
 The Liberty of Tynedale, created in 1157, was governed by the monarch of Scotland as a fief of England until death of Alexander III, when it reverted to English rule.
+In 1414 the secular liberties were integrated into Common Law.
 The liberties were first incorporated into the shire of Northumberland during the reign of Henry VII and were later abolished entirely under Henry VIII.
+These secular liberties were frequently accused of, and shown to house troublemakers.

-To note, Liddesdale, established in the late 12th century, was a rarity on the Scottish side, functioning effectively as a secular liberty, with its own keeper who, ex officio, also held the position of Captain of Hermitage Castle.
+To note, Liddesdale, established in the late 12th century, was a rarity on the Scottish side, a regality functioning effectively as a secular liberty, with its own keeper who generally, ex officio, also held the position of Captain of Hermitage Castle.

 Religious influence was prominent in the liberty of Hexhamshire, governed by the Archbishops of York, and in the County Palatine of Durham (which included the exclaves of Norhamshire and Islandshire on the frontier), ruled by the Prince Bishops, who held powers comparable to those of a king, including raising armies and collecting taxes.
 The religious liberties fiercely resisted the encroachment of secular lawmen into their jurisdictions.
 There were also sanctuary churches where individuals fleeing justice were granted 37 days of protection before the church took further action.

+The Percies of Alnwick, Earls of Northumberland (created in 1377), based in Alnwick, and the Nevilles of Raby, the Earls of Westmorland (created in 1397), were another major force, holding substantial military and administrative influence over the English far north.
+Most major noble lords were absent from the frontier, including the Nevilles.
+In Scotland, the only comparable noble house of the Percies was that of the Black Douglases, but their fall in 1455 left a power vacuum.